Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Application of MFPT to Anharmonic Interactions

-These LO-results for $E_0$ as given above, provide [82] accurate estimate of the energy-spectrum to within a few-percent of the `exact'-result for arbitrary value of $g$ and $\xi$.
+It has been demonstrated in Section-VII and ref.
+[82] that LO-results for $E_0$ as given above, provide an accurate estimate of the energy spectrum to within a few percent of the 'exact' result for arbitrary values of $g$ and $\xi$, thus constituting the major contribution to it.
 Further improvement over the LO-result can be attempted by the application of MFPT following the procedure analogous to that for the QAHO.
-For this purpose, the perturbation-Hamiltonian and the auxiliary Hamiltonian are now respectively given by:
+For this purpose, the 'perturbation-Hamiltonian' and the 'associated-Hamiltonian' are now respectively given by:

-The application of the HVT to $\bar{H}$ leads to the recursion relation \emph{identical} to that of QAHO as given by eq.(242-243)but with the following changes: the input-parameters, $\omega$, $h_0$ and $E_0$ are as given above in eqs.(249-250); $K=2$ and $e_{\omega}$ is now defined as:$~e_{\omega}~=~\left(\dfrac{\omega{^2}}{\omega{^2}+1}\right)$.
-Similarly,relations analogous to eq.(244), follow from the application of FHT to this case:
+The application of the HVT to $\bar{H}$ leads to the recursion relation \emph{identical} to that of QAHO as given by eqn.(213-214)but with the following changes: the input-parameters, $\omega$, and $E_0$ are as given above in eqs.(41-42); $K=2$, { ~$ h_0= E_0-\omega\xi$ } and $e_{\omega}$ is now defined as:$~e_{\omega}~=~{\omega{^2}}/{(\omega{^2}+1)}$.
+Similarly,relations analogous to eqn.(215a-b), follow from the application of FHT to this case: